PaulRaUnite/dsl_lab1/README.md

 If the symbols are escaped, they can be used as other symbols, not a special ones.
-As example: `\(ab\)\*` requires only expression `(ab)*`.
+As example: `\(ab\)\*` can be satisfied by only expression `(ab)*`.

 ### How to use the `app.py`

 Create file with your regular expressions and expressions that should be checked in the following format:
-- every line should contain 3 substrings with colon (`:`) delimiter;
+- every line should contain 2 or 3 substrings with colon (`:`) delimiter;
 - the first substring is a regular expression.
-Be careful, for the regular expressions all symbols matter;
+Be careful, for the regular expressions all symbols matter (including spacing);
 - second and third substrings are expressions that should be checked;
-- first of them are expressions that should match the regexp;
+- first of them are expressions that must match the regexp;
 - second of them are expressions that must not match the regexp;
-- all cases separated by a semicolon(`;`).
+- all expressions for checking separated by a semicolon(`;`).

 So, the typical line of the testing file will be:
 `(ab)*:;ab;abab:aa;bb`

-It means, that you can't use colon in your expressions, but it is the limitation of the current application, not of the regexp or automata realization.
+It means, that you can't use colon and semicolon in your expressions, but it is the limitation of the current checking application, not of the regexp or automata realization.

 ### About state machines